-We work best with people who are either new to therapy, or have previously been to a therapist but are looking for a therapist who is more direct and interactive than their previous therapist.
+We work best with people who are either new to therapy, or have previously been to a therapist but are looking for a therapist who is more direct and solution oriented than their previous therapist.
 We understand you’ve reached out for help because you want feedback and we want to offer it, so we tend to work well with people who are open and motivated.

 Some clients want to know about our education, licenses and advanced training.
 We were supervised for thousands of hours and worked in a variety of settings before we arrived in this office.
 If you are interested in our education and training, please read more below.

 Melissa received her undergraduate degree from the University of Wisconsin-Madison (go badgers!), during which time she spent a year studying at the Universidad de Sevilla in Seville, Spain.
 Following this, she received her Master’s degree from the University of Chicago-School of Social Administration where she was awarded the Jane Mullenbach Moore Scholarship.

 After finishing her Master’s degree, she completed a post-graduate fellowship in evidence-based psychotherapy at Rush University Medical Center where she received advanced training in Cognitive Behavioral Therapy and Interpersonal Therapy.
 Upon completion of her first fellowship, Melissa was one of two social workers chosen nationally to complete a second fellowship in trauma treatment, psychotherapy, and treatment protocol development.
 Melissa also completed Executive Leadership Training at Harvard University.
 Following this, she spent the next five years as lead clinical supervisor and clinician in the Department of Neurology at Rush University Medical Center.